 7 Unique & Budget-Friendly Holiday Hostess Gift Ideas

-When you find a great deal, always buy in bulk and customize for your party’s host.
+If you have multiple events to attend, the costs of host gifts can add up quickly.
+These ideas have a budget-conscious theme in mind.
+However, for future parties, keep your eye out for great deals on gifts that you can buy in bulk.
 Post-holiday sales are the perfect time of year to stock up.
 Many items like candles or candy work well year-round if they don’t sport a holiday motif.

 1) Mercury Glass